hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 - `DURATION_PIC_SEC` - in seconds, duration that each pic is displayed in the slideshow
 - `DURATION_MAX_VIDEO_SEC`- in seconds, maximum duration a video clip to be shown in the slideshow (trimmed to this)
 - `TEMP_FOLDER` - point to a folder on a disk with plenty of free disk space
+- `TARGET_BACKGROUND_AUDIO_CODEC` - One of 'aac' or 'libfdk_aac' - only if you have an FFmpeg built with "fdk_aac" can use use that HQ encoder
 - `SUBTITLE_DEPTH` - you  can have subtitles of the folder containing each pic/image
 - `MAX_FILES_PER_CHUNK` ... more than 150 files encoded at one will slow the process to a crawl, like 2 day execution times or worse ...
 50 to 150 is "doable"